Disposable VMs (DispVMs)

 In an AppVM’s file manager, right click on the file you wish to open in a Disposable VM, then choose “Open in Disposable VM”.
 Wait a few seconds and the default application for this file type should appear displaying the file content.
 This app is running in its own dedicated VM – a Disposable VM created for the purpose of viewing or editing this very file.
 Once you close the viewing application the whole Disposable VM will be destroyed.
 If you have edited the file and saved the changes, the changed file will be saved back to the original AppVM, overwriting the original.

 Opening a fresh web browser instance in a new Disposable VM

-Sometimes it is convenient to open a fresh instance of Firefox within a new fresh Disposable VM.
-This can be easily done by using the Start Menu: just go to Start -> System Tools -> DispVM:Firefox web browser.
+Sometimes it is desirable to open an instance of Firefox within a new fresh Disposable VM.
+This can be done easily using the Start Menu: just go to Application Menu -> DisposableVM -> DispVM:Firefox web browser.
 Wait a few seconds until a web browser starts.
-Once you close the viewing application the whole Disposable VM will get destroyed.
+Once you close the viewing application the whole Disposable VM will be destroyed.